So, you want to play some Genshin Impact on your Chromebook.

 If you don’t know your computer’s hardware, check out this post to find out what processor, RAM, or storage your Chromebook has.

 Note: You NEED an Intel-based CPU (processor) for this to work.
 If you have an ARM-based CPU (Rockchip, MediaTek, etc.), it’s not going to work.
-Intel only (Core, Pentium, etc.)
+Intel only (Core, Pentium, etc.).
+Obviously, Chromebooks with some older tech definitely will have performance issues.

 This is because ARM runs on 32-bit but the game was built for 64-bit computers.